J E R S E Y W O R K S

 SUBMISSIONS AND COPYRIGHT

 Jerseyworks is produced in Northfield, NJ, and is edited and designed by Ron Gaskill.
 Consulting Editor, Poetry: Susan Cavanaugh; Tech Consultant: Bernard Sypniewski; Associate Editor, Photography: Charles Raglund; Design Assistant: Maggie Seahill.
-New material is presented on a continual basis and is copyrighted as it appears on this site.
+New material copyrighted as it appears on this site.
 All rights are retained by the authors and artists, and use online or in print is limited to quotation for the purpose of review.

 What we are looking for is material with imagination, intelligence, heart, and maybe humor.
 We are always looking for good poetry and fiction, and we especially like to see fine photography, artwork, graphics, cartoons? hypertext, philosophy, and social criticism/analysis in the vein, say, of Sigmund Freud visits Margate, or a photo-essay of a development in Egg Harbor Township.
 We are interested in the creative and beautiful use of webspace and are open to possibilities.
 We want to be as hip as possible while trying hard to be cool about it.
 Our focus begins with the emerging consciousness of South Jersey, but we will also reach out and bring in from anywhere on the planet or beyond.